Assistantships

 Health Insurance

-The North Dakota State Board of Higher Education policy requires all international students to purchase the health insurance approved by the institution.
+The North Dakota State Board of Higher Education policy requires all international students to purchase health insurance approved by the institution.
 International students who are GAs at UND must agree to the deduction of the health insurance premium as a payroll deduction.
 The policy states that students must carry this insurance from the time of their registration at the institution until termination or completion of their studies.

 Graduate Teaching Roles